giraldeau/MCAC/CONTRIBUTING.md

    git merge next
    ```
  - make a [push request](https://gitlab.coria-cfd.fr/MCAC/MCAC/branches)
-   which will alert the main contributers and they will finish to merge your developments.
+   which will alert the main contributors and they will finish to merge your developments.

 [comment]: <> (5.
 Checks that the tests are still working)